DeDevsClub/dedevs-ui/docs/instructions.md

 ### Overview

 Components in the DeDevs UI registry are organized in the `packages/` directory.
-Each package represents a category of components (e.g., `ai`, `code-block`, `editor`).
+Each package represents a category of components (e.g., `ai`, `code`).

 ### Step-by-Step Process